How to Remove Background from GIF — Step-by-Step Guide

 | Requires a paid subscription after 1-2 uses | Not truly free |

 This is where a background remover built specifically for GIFs makes the difference.
-Instead of treating the GIF as an afterthought bolted onto a static-image pipeline, a dedicated tool — whether you call it a GIF background remover, a background gif remover, or simply a tool to remove gif background — is architected from the ground up to handle frame sequences: deconstructing, processing, and reassembling animations without losing a single frame or degrading quality.
+Instead of treating the GIF as an afterthought bolted onto a static-image pipeline, a dedicated tool is architected from the ground up to handle frame sequences — deconstructing, processing, and reassembling animations without losing a single frame or degrading quality.

 In the next section, we will walk through exactly how to use one — starting with the most common use case: removing a white background from a GIF.